 The Governing Body regularly reviews its composition so that recruitment to any vacancies seek to ensure that the demographics of the Board reflect those of the school community.
-In the last 18 months, recruitment has been successful in achieving a more representative gender balance and to bring greater racial diversity to the Board.
+Recruitment has been successful in achieving a more representative gender balance and to bring greater racial diversity to the Board.
 At the same time, the Board also seeks to ensure that it has the appropriate skills and experience within Trustees.
 The Board completes an annual skills audit and has been successful at recruiting new Trustees with HR, financial, and charity experience over the last few years.